 Brief: The T-38 was the first supersonic trainer aircraft and primarily serves AETC's advanced JSUPT fighter/bomber tracks and Introduction to Fighter Fundamentals.
-The aircraft is used to teach supersonic techniques, aerobatics, formation, night and instrument flying, and cross-country/ low-level navigation.
+The aircraft is used to teach supersonic techniques, aerobatics, formation, night and instrument flying, and cross-country/low-level navigation.
 The T-38 is also used by the USAF Test Pilot School to train test pilots and flight-test engineers and by ACC and AFGSC as a companion trainer to maintain pilot proficiency.
-ACC uses regenerated T-38s as dedicated aggressor aircraft for F-22 training.
-T-38Bs are equipped with a gunsight and centerline hardpoint for mounting external stores including ECM pod/practice bomb dispensers.
-Aircraft were redesignated T-38Cs after avionics modernization that added a glass cockpit and HUD, color MFDs, mission computer, integrated INS/GPS, and reshaped air intakes.
-Sustainment measures include replacement of major engine components to improve reliability and maintainability.
-Full fleet replacement is not projected until 2034.
-T-38s were designed for 7,000 flying hours and many have surpassed 20,000 hours.
+ACC uses regenerated T-38s as dedicated Aggressor aircraft for F-22 training.
+T-38Bs are equipped with a gunsight and centerline station for mounting external stores including ECM pod/practice bomb dispensers.
+Aircraft were redesignated T-38Cs after avionics modernization that added a glass cockpit and HUD, color MFDs, mission computer, integrated INS/GPS, and reshaped engine inlets.
+Sustainment measures include replacing major engine components to improve reliability and maintainability.
+T-38s were designed for 7,000 flying hours but many have surpassed 20,000 hours, requiring life-extension prior to reaching their 2034 replacement date.
 Pacer Classic III is the type's third structural renewal effort and the most intensive in its history.
-It replaces major longerons, bulkheads/formers, intakes, internal skins, and structural floors on 180 high-risk T-38Cs.
+It replaces major longerons, bulkheads/ formers, intakes, internal skins, and structural floors on 180 high-risk T-38Cs.
 The first airframe was redelivered in 2015.
-Additional upgrades include wing replacement, digital avionics, replacement HUD, VHF nav/comms, airspace compliance, and safety mods.
-Approximately 50 T-38s will not be modified with ADS-B ahead of FAA's 2020 compliance deadline.
-USAF is fielding the next generation Boeing T-X aircraft with initial capability in 2024.
-USAF awarded Boeing/SAAB a \$9.2 billion T-X contract to replace the T-38 on Sept.
+Additional upgrades include wing replacement, digital avionics, replacement HUD, VHF nav/ comms, and airspace compliance and safety mods.
+FY20 begins forward canopy replacement to improve bird-strike survivability.
+USAF awarded Boeing/Saab a \$9.2 billion T-X contract to replace the T-38 on Sept.
 20, 2018.
-The service plans to buy between 350 and 475 of the new trainers.
+The first of up to 475 T-7A Red Hawks are slated for delivery to Randolph in 2023.